OyvindSabo/compendiums/01-introduction.md

 **SPMD**\
 Single Program Multiple Data is essentially MPI (Message Passing Interface); you run the same program on multiple physical machines, usually in the context of a supercomputer.
 These individual instances in turn execute the Same Program on Different pieces of Data.

+## 2.4 Parallel software

+### 2.4.4 Distributed-memory

+**One-sided commuication**\
+One-sided communication is also called remote memory access.
+A single process calls a function, which updates either local memory with a value from another process or remote memory with a value from the calling process.
+This can simplify communication, since it only requires the active participation of a single process.

 ## 2.6 Performance